 From abroad, your most convenient choice would be to take a plane to either Sofia, Plovdiv, Varna or Burgas, depending on your country of origin and choice of airline.
 Of course, you can come by bus or car if you live in a nearby country.

-The city of Kazanlak (code 6100) is located in the heart of Bulgaria, at a 200km distance both from the capital Sofia and Burgas (located on the seaside).
+The city of Kazanlak (postcode 6100) is located in the heart of Bulgaria, at a 200km distance from the capital Sofia and Burgas (located on the seaside).
 You can get there by bus, train, rent-a-car or if you feel adventurous – hitchhiking.

 Here is our detailed guide on what transport to choose on your way to the Rose Festival, check it out!